 Back to top

-Improvisation, Working the crowd, Taking advantage of Hecklers, Informal Roasts and Formal Roasts, Lesson block 9-12:
+Intermediate: Improvisation, Working the crowd, Taking advantage of Hecklers, Informal Roasts and Formal Roasts, Lesson block 9-12:

-9) **, ***Improvisation: Thinking on Your Feet 3 hours
+9) **, ***Improvisation: Thinking on Your Feet, 3 hours

 •How to escape mental lock-jaw, and have something funny or sincere to say no matter what the audience shouts at you: